 Icons is intended to generate a conversation, but above all I suspect it tells stories about us: our hopes, our fears, our desires and our aspirations.

-Icons opens at the Powerhouse Museum on 15 October 2016.
+Icons at the Powerhouse Museum open until 22 March 2020.